Proportional representation: 20th century

 The D'Hondt method was devised in 1878 by Belgian mathematician Victor D'Hondt as a way to allocate seats in a party-list PR system.
 Some Swiss cantons started using it to produce PR, beginning with Ticino in 1890.
 Victor Considerant, a utopian socialist, described a similar system in an 1892 book.
 Many European countries adopted similar systems during or after World War I. List PR was favoured in Continental Europe because the use of lists in elections, the scrutin de liste, was already widespread.
 Each uses one of a variety of methods of allocating seats – the D'Hondt method, the Sainte-Laguë method or a different one.

-Through the late 1800s and early 1900s, political reformers were involved in discussion and squabbles on the alternative system that would replace the first-past-the-post or block voting systems that were being used.
-Cumulative voting, limited voting, supplementary voting (contingent voting), STV, instant-runoff voting, the Bucklin system of ranked voting, and list PR were used in different places, at the municipal, state or national level in that period.
-List PR or STV eventually became the preferred alternative electoral method for many jurisdictions by the 1920s.
-The MMP version of list PR began to be used after the Second World War.
+Through the late 1800s and early 1900s, political reformers were involved in discussion and squabbles on the alternatives for the first-past-the-post or block voting systems that were being used.
+Cumulative voting, limited voting, supplementary voting (contingent voting), STV, instant-runoff voting, the Bucklin voting system of ranked (but non-transferable) votes, and list PR were used in different places, at the municipal, state or national level in that period.
+List PR and STV became the preferred alternative electoral methods for many jurisdictions by the 1920s.
+Denmark adopted a form of mixed-member proportional (MMP) in 1915, and several other countries adopted it after the Second World War.

 District representation, proportionality of the results, the rate of wasted votes, the acceptable level of complication for voters and election officials, quickness of announcement of results and other aspects were often valued differently by the different reformers and by the elected governments who usually had the power to make decisions over electoral system.
 There is thus a wide range of PR systems used by the countries in the world that have adopted PR.